• Skip to main content

 How to setup

-First step is a signed agreement between Kinum and Practice.
-You will provide consent for transfer of accounts from Athenahealth to Kinum for collections.
-Then a Kinum representative will setup an online interactive meeting with you and complete the setup process which takes about 15 minutes.
+First step is a signed agreement between Collect911 and the Practice.
+You will provide consent for transfer of accounts from Athenahealth to us for collections.
+Then one of our representative will setup an online interactive meeting with you and complete the setup process which takes about 15 minutes.

 Benefits and Pricing